 We sell our solutions to leading ODMs and OEMs globally.
 We refer to ODMs as our customers and OEMs as our end customers, except as otherwise indicated or as the context otherwise requires.
-In the camera market, our video processing solutions are designed into products from leading OEMs including Axis Communications AB, Carcam Electronics Technology Co., Ltd., Dahua Technology Co., Ltd., Dajiang Innovation Technology Inc., Garmin Ltd., GoPro Inc., Hikvision Digital Technology Co., Qihoo 360 Technology Co.
-Ltd., and Robert Bosch GmbH and affiliated entities, and XiaoYi Technology Co., Ltd., who source our solutions from ODMs including Asia Optical Co.
-Inc., Chicony Electronics Co., Ltd., DigiLife Technologies Co.Jabil Circuit, Inc., San Jet Technology Corp., Sercomm Corporation, and Sky Light Digital Ltd. In the infrastructure market, our solutions are designed into products from leading OEMs including Harmonic Inc., Motorola Mobility, Inc. (owned by Arris Group, Inc.) and Telefonaktiebolaget LM Ericsson, who source our solutions from leading ODMs such as Plexus Corp.
+In the camera market, our video processing solutions are designed into products from leading OEMs including 360 Smart, Axis Communications AB, Avigilon Corporation, Carcam Electronics Technology Co., Ltd., Dahua Technology Co., Ltd., Dajiang Innovation Technology Inc., Denso Ten Limited, Garmin Ltd., GoPro Inc., or GoPro, Hikvision Digital Technology Co., JVC Kenwood Corporation and affiliated entities, Nest Labs (owned by Google), Ring, Inc., Robert Bosch GmbH and affiliated entities, Thinkware Corporation, and XiaoYi Technology Co., Ltd., who source our solutions from ODMs including Altek Corporation, Chicony Electronics Co., Ltd., Dynacolor, Inc., Flex Ltd., and affiliated entities, affiliated entities of Hon Hai Precision Industry Co., Ltd., Jabil Circuit, Inc., San Jet Technology Corp., Sercomm Corporation, and Sky Light Digital Ltd. In the infrastructure market, our solutions are designed into products from leading OEMs including Harmonic Inc., Motorola Mobility, Inc. (owned by Arris Group, Inc.) and Telefonaktiebolaget LM Ericsson, who source our solutions from leading ODMs such as Plexus Corp.

-Sales to customers in Asia accounted for approximately 91%, 91% and 88% of our total revenue in the fiscal years ended January 31, 2016, 2015 and 2014, respectively.
+Sales to customers in Asia accounted for approximately 79%, 73% and 91% of our total revenue in the fiscal years ended January 31, 2018, 2017 and 2016, respectively.
+Certain prior year revenue amounts have been reclassified by geographic region to conform to the fiscal year 2018 presentation.
+These reclassifications did not impact total revenues in each fiscal year.
 As many of our OEM end customers or their ODM manufacturers are located in Asia, we anticipate that a majority of our revenue will continue to come from sales to customers in that region.
 Although a large percentage of our sales are made to customers in Asia, we believe that a significant number of the products designed by these customers and incorporating our SoCs are then sold to consumers globally.
-In fiscal years 2016, 2015 and 2014, 97%, 94% and 88% of our revenue was attributable to sales of our solutions into the camera market, respectively, and 3%, 6% and 12% of our revenue was attributable to sales of our solutions into the infrastructure market, respectively.
+In fiscal years 2018, 2017 and 2016, 98%, 98% and 97% of our revenue was attributable to sales of our solutions into the camera markets, respectively, and 2%, 2% and 3% of our revenue was attributable to sales of our solutions into the infrastructure market, respectively.
 To date, all of our sales have been denominated in U.S. dollars.

 We work closely with our end customer OEMs and ODMs throughout their product design cycles that often last six to nine months for the camera market, though new products within the camera market may have longer design cycles, and 12 to 18 months for the infrastructure market.
 As a result, we are able to develop long-term relationships with our customers as our technology becomes embedded in their products.
-Consequently, we believe we are well positioned to not only be designed into our customers' current products, but also to continually develop next-generation, HD video and image processing solutions for their future products.
+Consequently, we believe we are well positioned to not only be designed into our customers' current products, but also to continually develop next-generation HD video and image processing solutions for their future products.